Sean-Bradley/Design-Patterns-In-Python/command/README.md

 ![The Command Pattern Switch](switch_command_pattern.png)

-The Command Pattern in the contect of a slider for a heater, which also implements UNDO/REDO
+The Command Pattern in the context of a slider for a heater, which also implements UNDO/REDO

 ![The Command Pattern Slider](slider_command.png)